 Market cycle variables may have a significant impact on investor behavior which in turn may correlate with stock market volatility.
 The two sets of Market cycle variables most causally related to the market are based on economy-wide Price changes and Output levels.
-Price changes in the Finnish economy are reflected in the official Consumer-Price index which is analyzed to calculate Household price Inflation (InfH) volatility across the period.
+Price changes in the Finnish economy are reflected in the official Consumer-Price index which is analysed to calculate Household price Inflation (InfH) volatility across the period.
 Another relevant explanatory variable for economy wide price changes is Producer price Inflation (InfP).
 This measure is calculated from the base Producer price Index that incorporates the evolution and change in commodity prices from the perspective of enterprises.
 Output volatility levels are most accurately reflected in the official Output Index (OutO) reported by Statistics Finland.
-This measure smoothens changes in GDP on a monthly adjusted basis.
+This measure smooths out changes in GDP on a monthly adjusted basis.
 Furthermore, the Industrial Production index (OutP) can be used as a proxy of economy-wide physical output.
 This index serves as a good indicator for long-term economy production capabilities as non-Industrial short-term variables in the Output function, which tend to be correlated to swings in the economy, are eliminated.
 Hence, I expect this measure to move in an opposite, but correlated, direction to the stock market index.

 Macroeconomic variables that represent the uncertainty in the economy-wide environment can be used as control variables when testing HFT as an explanatory variable for market volatility.
-Two sets of macroeconomic uncertainty variables are proposed through Inter-Bank Interest rates and domestic currency Exchange rates.
+Two sets of macroeconomic uncertainty variables are manifested through Inter-Bank Interest rates and domestic currency Exchange rates.
 Macroeconomic uncertainty in the economy is represented through the volatility of the 3-month Eurepa Interest Rate level (IREA) which are security-backed Euro area inter-bank quoted rates.
 This is calculated through a process that identifies rates at which the highest rated banks offer loans to each other that are secured by top-grade government securities.
 Euribor interest rates (IREU) are a similar instrument but instead are un-securitised inter-bank lending rates as quoted by the largest banks in the Euro area.
-A final macroeconomic control variable is the volatility in the exchange rate of the domestic currency, the Euro, versus its largest trading currency, the US Dollar (ERU), and the internationally weighted instrument, SDR's (ERS).
+A final macroeconomic control variable is the volatility in the exchange rate of the domestic currency, the Euro, with its largest trading currency, the US Dollar (ERU), and the universally excepted internationally weighted instrument, SDR's (ERS).
+In order to account for statistical limitations, monthly measures of volatility - stock market, macroeconomic and cyclical - are estimated by fitting an EWMA and alternatively a GARCH (1,1) model to the data, see Appendix III.

-An important market level control variable expected to be related to volatility is the level of market turnover on the exchange (MKT).
+An important market level control variable is the level of market turnover on the exchange (MKT).
 This variable is calculated by taking the natural logarithm of the total value traded on the exchange in dollar terms.
-The conditional volatility for the proposed nine control variables is estimated and then each variable is introduced and evaluated for its contribution when analyzing the HFT and market volatility association.
+These nine control variables are measured based on their volatility and used as control variables when analyzing the HFT and market volatility association.